General Terms and Conditions Pertaining to Parcel Forwarding and Management General Logistics Systems Czech Republic, s.r.o. for Entrepreneurs

 e) human or animal remains,

-f) living animals and plants,
+f) livestock and plants,

 g) consignments in sacks, bags, or loose-packaged consignments,

 i) objects and documents convertible for cash, services or goods, e.g. payment cards, token money, tickets, lots, lottery tickets, securities, including shares, cheques, bills of exchange

 j) consignments containing personal identity documents and other IDs or documents, e.g. business documents, documents containing sensitive data etc. objects with sentimental value, unreplaceable objects as well as objects with low value whose loss or damage would however recall high harm,

 l) munitions, firearms, explosives and similar items, with the exception of consignments containing mechanical weapons for which the tightening force is less than 150 N, and therefore they do not fall under “category D“ weapon under Act No. 119/2002 Coll., on firearms and ammunition, as amended),

 m) consignments addressed to the Consignee’s post-office box,